Shoulder Bursitis

 The subacromial bursa provides cushioning between the rotator cuff tendons and the acromion, the front part of the shoulder blade that forms a sort of bridge over the tendons, in what is known as the subacromial space.

-Anytime you move your arm up the rotator cuff tendons are gliding through this space so anything which narrows the space leads to irritation in the bursa and the tendons themselves.
+Anytime you move your arm up the rotator cuff tendons are gliding through this space.

 Bursitis shoulder is rarely found in isolation but tends to co-exist with other shoulder problems such as shoulder impingementsupraspinatus tendonitis, biceps tendonitis and rotator cuff tears.